ThomasLeconte/discord-starter-package/README.md

 - `options`: Options that you want to add on your bot.
 This property is just a copy of `Discord.CLientOptions` class.
 - `webhooks`: List of webhooks that you want to use in your code.

+Finally, you can launch your discord bot with following command : `npm run bot`.

 ## Commands
 Your commands must follow a specific pattern.
 The file will have to be a module exported, with differents arguments.
 Basically, a new command without slash command and aliases should be like that :
 ```ts